 Keep communication in mind, as well.
-Managing subs is a major challenge, so having proper communication - as well as checks and balances in place - will help a ton.
+Managing subcontractors is a major challenge, so having proper communication will help a ton.
 Make sure you've sent the correct needs and specifications to your sub(s).

 It’s the bane of a contractor’s existence: Weather.
 But things happen and we can’t control it.
 Even careless subcontractors can cause damage to finished surfaces.